michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 4. Student uses **Role Play** to practice explaining the policy to a skeptical manager
 5. Student uses **Debating** to analyse potential criticisms from different stakeholders

-This sequence takes the student through analysis, decision-making, communication, and critical reflection—a complete professional process.
+This sequence takes the student through analysis, decision-making, communication, and critical reflection,a complete professional process.

----
+,

 ## Your Action Step